 - Owing to the lack of consistency in the ratio of the elements, it does not provide a quality analysis of the financial statements.

 Can’t Answer ‘Why.’

 |Year 1||Year 2||Year 3|

-To make it clear lets’ take a simple example.
-Suppose it takes $50 now to produce a product which sells for $100.
+To make it clear, lets’ take a simple example.
+Suppose it takes $50 now to produce a product that sells for $100.
 In this case, COGS will be 50% of the sale price.
 Now, assume that the company reduces the cost of the product to $90, but the cost to produce it remains the same.
 The COGS to sale price will now be about 56%.

 So, we can say that vertical analysis is a good tool to know what is happening in the financial statements.
+It also helps depict the changes say, the wealth created by the organization by looking at the value-added statement or a drop in the profits.
 But, it can’t really answer “Why.”
 Like, in the above example we know cost is a major reason for the drop in the profits.
-But, we can’t be sure if the costs have actually risen, or the management has cut the prices of the product.
+But, we can’t be sure if the costs have actually risen or the management has cut the prices of the product.

-Thus, it will be best not to use vertical analysis as a tool to get an answer, but use it to figure out what questions one may ask.1,2
+Thus, it will be best not to use vertical analysis as a tool to get an answer but use it to figure out what questions one may ask.